 - Business model #4: build an insurance ecosystem

-- Practical steps to start your digital journey
+- Practical steps to start your insurance digital transformation

 The pandemic has shown just how radically customer demands can change in a relatively short time frame.
 Researchers at McKinsey outline five insurance digital transformation trends that will shape the industry by 2030: